SalesforceSFDC/Visualforce/README.md

 ### Display a List of Records

 Use the standard list controller and an iteration component, such as `<apex:pageBlockTable>`, to display a list of records.
 The standard (record) controller makes it easy to get a single record loaded into a variable you can use on a Visualforce page.
 The standard list controller is similar, except instead of a single record, it loads a list, or collection, of records into the variable.

+Because you’re dealing with a collection, instead of an individual record, you need to use an iteration component to display them.
+An iteration component works with a collection of similar items, instead of on a single value.
+An iteration component loops through its collection, and for each record, generates some output based on a template you provide as part of the component markup.